henry2004y/KeyNotes/contents/radiationbelt.md

 # Radiation Belt {#sec:radiation_belt}

+A [Van Allen radiation belt](https://en.wikipedia.org/wiki/Van_Allen_radiation_belt) is a zone of energetic charged particles, most of which originate from the solar wind, that are captured by and held around a planet by that planet's magnetosphere.
+Earth possesses an inner belt and an outer belt.

+1. the inner belt
+  * MeV protons, 100 keV electrons
+  * 0.2 - 2 $R_\text{E}$ (L 1 - 3)

+2. the outer belt
+  * 0.1 - 10 MeV electrons
+  * 3 - 10 $R_\text{E}$ (outer boundary is the magnetopause)

 Our understanding of the physics mechanisms until 1990s:

 1. Low energy electrons get injected into the magnetosphere from the solar wind.
 2. Electrons transport towards the planet by reconnections, substorms and associated electric fields.
 3. Electrons drift around the planet.
-4. Magnetic fluctuations cause inward diffusions.
+4. Magnetic fluctuations cause inward/outward diffusions.
 5. Energy is gained by conservation of the 1st adiabatic invariant.
-6. Wave-particle interaction and diffusion contributes as well.
+6. Loss by collisions with the atmosphere, reaching the magnetoapuse, and outward radial diffusion.

+During magnetic storms the magnetopause is compressed, so more electrons are lost to the magnetopause.
+If the mirror point is deep inside the atmosphere, charged particles will precipitate into the atmosphere and lost due to collisions.
-However, the classical theory cannot explain the electron variation (intermittent injection, rapid loss) timescales!
+There are still many mysteries both due to lack of observations and theories.
+For example, the classical theory cannot explain the electron variation (intermittent injection, rapid loss) timescales!

 In 1998, two new theories came out: